RichardBradley/liquibase.github.com/community/index.md

 If it is a bug in the main Liquibase library, log it in [Liquibase Jira](http://liquibase.jira.com/browse/CORE).

-If it is a bug with an extension, log it issues section of the extension's github page.
+If it is a bug with an extension, log it in the issues section of the extension's github page.
 For example [https://github.com/liquibase/liquibase-hibernate/issues](https://github.com/liquibase/liquibase-hibernate/issues) or [https://github.com/liquibase/liquibase-oracle/issues](https://github.com/liquibase/liquibase-oracle/issues).

 All Liquibase-managed extensions can be found in the [Liquibase GitHub group](https://github.com/liquibase)